microsoft/go/eng/README.md

 * `/*.md` - The Microsoft GitHub organization has standard repository text that needs to be in these files, so the upstream Go repo text is changed.
+* `/.gitattributes` - When Arcade auto-update changes files, it uses CRLF or LF depending on runtime/platform.
+The Go repo disables autocrlf, so this behavior causes thrashing.
+To fix this, we modified the attributes file to turn autocrlf back on for specific auto-updated files.
 * `/.github` - Contains CI configuration.
 GitHub requires files to be at this absolute path, so the files in the upstream Go repo need to be deleted to configure Microsoft's CI.